Ali Coote

-Alistair Michael Coote (born 11 June 1998) is a Scottish professional footballer who plays for Irish club Bohemians as a midfielder.
-He began his career with Dundee United and made his first team debut in 2015, before joining Brentford B in 2017.
-He represented Scotland at U15, U16 and U17 level.
+Alistair Michael Coote (born 11 June 1998) is a Scottish professional footballer who plays as a midfielder for League of Ireland Premier Division club Shelbourne.

+Coote began his career with Dundee United and made his first team debut in 2015, before joining Brentford B in 2017.
+After failing to break into the first team squad, he moved to the League of Ireland in 2020 and played for Waterford, Bohemians and Shelbourne.
+He also briefly played in the United States for Detroit City and represented Scotland at U15, U16 and U17 level.

 Early life

 Coote was born in Bedford, England and grew up in Newport-on-Tay, Fife, Scotland.
 He attended St John's Roman Catholic High School in Dundee.
 While playing for Bohemians, he shared a house in Dunboyne with Liam Burt, Stephen Mallon and Georgie Kelly.